-The Praxis Examination in Audiology (0342 and 5342) is an integral component of ASHA certification standards.
+The Praxis Examination in Audiology (5342) is an integral component of ASHA certification standards.
 The development of the exam is commissioned by ASHA and facilitated by the Educational Testing Service (ETS) to provide a system of thorough, fair, and carefully validated assessments.
 The audiology Praxis exam is owned and administered by ETS as part of The Praxis II ®: Subject Assessments; however, ASHA's Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) makes a final determination for the passing score.
-Beginning September 2014, paper delivery of Praxis tests will be discontinued and only (5342) via computer will be available.
+Effective September 2014, paper delivery of Praxis tests is discontinued and only (5342) via computer is available.

 The current passing score for purposes of ASHA certification is 170.

 The Praxis exam is used as a requirement for one or more of the following:

 Each state determines its passing score for professional licensure and teacher credentialing.
 Most states adopt the same score as required for ASHA certification, but in some states the Praxis examination score for licensure or teacher credentialing may be higher or lower than the ASHA passing score.
 The passing score adopted by a state is based on a review of ASHA’s standard-setting study and/or an independent standard-setting study commissioned by the state or state agency.

 Individuals are eligible to apply for certification once they have completed all graduate-level academic course work and clinical practicum and been judged by the graduate program as having acquired all of the knowledge and skills mandated by the current standards.
 Once certification has been applied for, applicants have 2 years in which to complete the certification process, which includes passing the Praxis exam.
 The CFCC requires that all applicants must pass the national examination in the area for which the Certificate is sought.